integeruser/pprank/README.md

 ## Misc
-In this repository, I also included a sequential version of PageRank (see `src/sequential.cpp`) and a few tests based on the [Catch](https://github.com/philsquared/Catch) framework:
+In this repository, I also included a sequential version of PageRank which does not require an MPI implementation (see `src/sequential.cpp`) and a few tests based on the [Catch](https://github.com/philsquared/Catch) framework:
 ```
 $ make tests
 g++-6 -std=c++11 -march=native -O3 -Wall -o tests \